glennklockwood/limelead/content/pages/hpc-howtos/elbencho.md

 - `--mkdirs` creates a directory in which each thread creates files
 - `--write` performs a write test
+- `--delfiles` deletes the files created during the `--write` phase
+- `--deldirs` deletes the directories created during the `--mkdirs` phase

 The following affects what information is actually presented to you:

 - `--nolive` disables a curses-like live update screen that pops up for long-running test phases

+It's worth noting that the order of these options is not important.  elbencho will always order the tests in the sensible way (create dirs, create files, write files, delete files, delete dirs).

 [elbencho]: https://github.com/breuner/elbencho